 in development mode, logs this action to the console.
 To prevent

-this, you can mark the URL value as a trusted URL using the
+this, mark the URL value as a trusted URL using the

 If you need to convert user input into a trusted value, use a

 controller method.
-The template below allows users to enter a YouTube video ID and load the
+The following template allows users to enter a YouTube video ID and load the

 corresponding video in an